 These opening times are applicable to National Glass Centre and Northern Gallery for Contemporary Art.

 How much does it cost to visit?

-Admission and Parking are FREE at National Glass Centre.
+Admission is FREE at National Glass Centre.

 Where can I park?

 Visitors to National Glass Centre are required to pay for parking at National Glass Centre Car Park, which is located to the front of the building and accessible from Dame Dorothy Street.

 During busy periods, overflow parking can be found in the gravel car park to the right of the main car park.